 What is Art Conservation?

 Combining the fields of art history, fine art, and science, art conservation is the preservation, restoration, and stabilization of cultural material.
-While time inevitably affects treasured artworks and artifacts, conservation efforts can slow down the process of deterioration and help preserve original material and the artist’s aesthetic intention of works.
+While time inevitably affects treasured artworks and artifacts, conservation efforts can slow down the process of deterioration, help preserve original material, and can often improve the visual appearance of artworks.

-Conservators are trained in art history, chemistry, materials science, and preservation - a specific combination of study that enables them to assess the condition, deterioration and appropriate treatment options for each artifact.
+Conservators are trained in several fields that together form their craft, including: fine art, art history, chemistry, materials science, and preservation.
+This specific combination of study enables them to assess the condition, deterioration, and appropriate treatment options for each artifact.

 Written treatment proposals, reports, and cost estimates